Attestation

 const signedAt = typeof att["signed_at"] === "string" ? att["signed_at"] : undefined;

-let spki = publicKeySpkiBase64;
+let keyHex = publicKeyHex;

-if (!spki) {
+if (!keyHex) {

 const url = att["public_key_url"];